abinit/abipy/README.rst

 License
 =======

-AbiPy is released under an GNU GPL license.
+AbiPy is released under the GNU GPL license.
 For more details see the LICENSE file.

 .. _`abipy docpage` : http://pythonhosted.org/abipy